-9 Igor Fadeev, currently Leading Researcher of the Repositories Department, has recently observed that this would have been 'dryer' and 'more austere' than any other museum display elsewhere!
+&lt;sup>16 Igor Fadeev, currently Leading Researcher of the Repositories Department, has recently observed that this would have been 'dryer' and 'more austere' than any other museum display elsewhere!

-Museum, the Peabody Museum and most particularly the American Museum of Natural History in New York, and was taken up by the British Museum Division of Natural History after it moved its collection to a separate site in South Kensington in 1881.
+1890s in America, most particularly by the American Museum of Natural History in New York, and was taken up by the British Museum Division of Natural History after it moved its collection to a separate site in South Kensington in 1881.

-The new turn towards spectacle as adjunct to education regarding evolution was not only orientated towards the impetus to encourage 'self-improvement' amongst working class males, in what Donna Haraway has implied was a Malthusian-inspired attempt to redirect their minds from sex..10 It also related to a new concern with the education of women.
-11 This was a prime feature not only of the American Museum of Natural History's educational programmes, but also of the new British Natural History Museum in South Kensington after 188412 - contrasting strongly with the previous policy of the natural history collection at the main British Museum site, which had positively discouraged the attendance of women!
-It was, moreover, a prime feature of the Moscow Darwin Museum's foundation and early existence - in relation to the Womens' Higher Courses in Moscow.
+The new turn towards spectacle as adjunct to education about evolution was part of an impetus to encourage 'self-improvement' amongst working class males, in what Donna Harraway has implied was a Malthusian-inspired attempt to redirect their minds from sex.
+It also related to a new concern with the education of women.
+This was a prime feature of the education programmes of the American Museum of Natural History and the new British Natural History Museum in South Kensington, and of the Darwin Museum's foundation and early existence.